bowwowden/TDAmeritradeBot/README.md

 # Gaming-the-Markets
-This program is a comprehensive bot that uses the TD-Ameritrade platform for getting data.
-It is a bot that backtests and forward tests strategies for day trading on the stock market.
+This program is a bot that backtests stock data fetched from the TDA Ameritrade

+# Work in Progress

 ## Strategy